daleonpz/Notes/fh-dortmund/01-ESE.md

 - Bespoken system-on-chip: ASICs, FPGA

 ## Dependable systems: (from here)
+- is defined as the trustworthiness of a computer system such that reliance can justifiably be placed on the services it delivers.
 - We need to trust the system realization
+- Two aspects of reliance:
+    - system performs according to its service specification
+    - system avoids hazards,
-- Dependability:
+- Attributes:
     - reliability: the ability of a system to deliver services as specified
     - availability: the ability of a system to deliver services on request
     - safety: operate without catastrophic failure
     - security: protect itself against accidental or deliberate intrusion
-- fault: is a defect within the system
+- fault: is a defect within the system (error cause).
+It is a condition that causes the software to fail to perform its required function.
-- error: implies memory
+- error: is a derivation of the required operation of the subsystem or system.
+Refers to difference between Actual Output and Expected output.
-- system failure: fails to perform its required task
+- system failure: fails to perform its required task according to its specification.
+- Fault > Error: a fault is active when it produces an error
+- Error > Failure:
+    - an error is latent when it has not been recognized
+    - an error is detected by a detection algorithm
+- Failure > Fault:
+    - A failure occurs when an error passes through and affects the systems
+    - A failure causes a fault

 ## Faults:
 - Nature - critical distinction: